Character of the highest weight module of BMS algebra realized on codimensional-two boundary: Conclusions and Discussions

 \section{Conclusions and Discussions}

 In this work, we investigated the highest weight representation of the BMS$_{d+2}$ algebra within the framework of the BMS$_{d+2}$-invariant field theory on the codimension-two boundary $S^d$ of AFS$_{d+2}$ for $d = 1, 2$.
 The construction presents some distinct features.
 Most importantly, the supertranslations now act as the weight shifting rather than more general coordinate transformations in the Carrollian case.
-As a result, the primary states are now characterized solely by their conformal weights, with either fixed charge or no charge.
+As a result, the primary states are now characterized solely by their conformal weights, with either a fixed charge or no charge.
 This is the most remarkable feature in the present construction.

 Furthermore, we computed the BMS characters for the highest-weight modules, including the HWR constructed from the primary states and their descendants, as well as the vacuum state and its descendants.
-In particular, the BMS$_3$ character of the vacuum module on $S^1$ is exactly in match with the one-loop partition function for the 3D Einstein gravity fluctuated near the standard Minkowski metric.
+In particular, the BMS$_3$ character of the vacuum module on $S^1$, for an appropriate choice of central charges, coincides with the one-loop partition function of three-dimensional Einstein gravity expanded around the Minkowski background, up to an overall imaginary factor ``$i$''.
 This provides valuable insights into the 4D gravitational partition function.
 We expect that the BMS$_4$ highest-weight characters could be dual to the partition functions for the Einstein gravity fluctuated near a 4D standard Minkowski vacuum \cite{chen2025}.

 \acknowledgments